microsoft/nni/docs/source/tutorials/quantization_quick_start_mnist.rst

 Quantization Quickstart
 =======================

+Here is a four-minute video to get you started with model quantization.

+..  youtube:: MSfV7AyfiA4
+    :align: center

 Quantization reduces model size and speeds up inference time by reducing the number of bits required to represent weights or activations.

 In NNI, both post-training quantization algorithms and quantization-aware training algorithms are supported.
 Here we use `QAT_Quantizer` as an example to show the usage of quantization in NNI.

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-17
+GENERATED FROM PYTHON SOURCE LINES 17-22

 Preparation
 -----------